-In 2010, IRWD contracted with GEI Consultants to perform feasibility-level studies associated with increasing the capacity of the reservoir.
-As part of that work, expansion of the reservoir to a maximum water surface elevation of 456 feet was the preferred option for increasing the storage capacity of the reservoir.
+In 2008, IRWD contracted with MWH Consultants to evaluate the feasibility of integrating the Peters Canyon Reservoir or the Syphon Reservoir into the Non-Potable Water system.
+The ability to expand Peters Canyon constrained by the topography of existing neighborhoods and arterial roadways.
+Peters Canyon was eliminated as a feasible alternative to meet IRWD's seasonal storage needs.
+In 2010, IRWD contracted with GEI Consultants to perform feasibilitylevel studies associated with increasing the capacity of Syphon Reservoir.
+As part of that work, expansion of Syphon to a maximum water surface elevation of 456 feet was the preferred option for increasing the storage capacity of the reservoir.
 To achieve the future capacity, GEI recommended removing the existing 59-foot dam and replacing it with a 136-foot-tall earthen embankment dam constructed to current design standards.
 The studies also identified that conveyance facilities would be needed to integrate an expanded reservoir into the recycled water distribution system including a pumping station, approximately 8,000 linear feet of pipeline, reservoir outlet filtration facility, and disinfection facilities.
 Construction of the pipelines is complete, and construction of the pump station is nearing completion.
 The recommended filtration and disinfection facilities will be constructed with the proposed reservoir improvements described below.

-At IRWD's Strategic Planning Workshop held in July 2017, staff presented an analysis of the proposed expansion of Syphon Reservoir that quantified the financial aspects of the project relative to reduced purchases of untreated imported water from Metropolitan and reduced sewage diversions to Orange County Sanitation District (OCSD), particularly during wet weather events.
+At IRWD's Strategic Planning Workshop held in July 2017, staff presented an analysis of the proposed expansion of Syphon Reservoir that quantified the financial aspects of the project relative to reduced purchases of untreated imported water from Metropolitan and reduced sewage diversions to Orange County Sanitation District (OC SAN), particularly during wet weather events.
 The analysis demonstrated that proceeding with the expansion of the Syphon Reservoir aligned with IRWD's Strategic Objectives and that the project was economically beneficial to IRWD.
 Based on the analysis, the IRWD Board of Directors authorized staff to proceed with the development of environmental documentation and supporting engineering services to continue advancing the project.

-Subsequent to the Strategic Planning Workshop, in September 2017 IRWD contracted with Environmental Science Associates to prepare an Environmental Impact Report (EIR) for the overall project, a Mitigated Negative Declaration (MND) for the geotechnical investigations, and jurisdictional agency permitting support services associated with both the geotechnical investigations and the overall project.
+In September 2017 IRWD contracted with Environmental Science Associates to prepare an Environmental Impact Report (EIR) for the overall project, a Mitigated Negative Declaration (MND) for the geotechnical investigations, and jurisdictional agency permitting support services associated with both the geotechnical investigations and the overall project.
 The MND for the geotechnical investigations is complete, and the EIR for the overall project is anticipated to be complete in August 2021.
 Jurisdictional agency permitting activities are well underway and are anticipated to be complete in late 2021.